Mauricio Pellegrino: Vélez Sarsfield

 On 16 April 2020, Pellegrino replaced Gabriel Heinze at the helm of Vélez Sarsfield and agreed to a contract until June 2021.
 At its conclusion, it was extended for another twelve months.

 Pellegrino's side reached the semi-finals of the Copa Sudamericana in his first year, being eliminated 4–0 on aggregate by compatriots Lanús.
 Domestically, they were runners-up to River Plate in the 2021 season; holding a 56% winning percentage over his entire spell, he resigned on 23 March 2022 after a poor start to the Copa de la Liga Profesional.

 Universidad de Chile

 On 29 November 2022, Pellegrino was appointed as manager of Club Universidad de Chile for the upcoming season.
 He left after finishing ninth, two points off qualification for continental tournaments.

 Cádiz

 On 24 January 2024, Pellegrino returned to Spain and its top tier, signing for Cádiz.
 On 28 May, not having been able to avoid relegation as third-bottom, he left.

 Lanús

 On 14 December 2024, Pellegrino became the new head coach of Lanús.
+On 22 November 2025, he led the club to its second victory in the Sudamericana after beating Brazil's Atlético Mineiro on penalties.